reactjs hooks

 4. useLayoutEffect

-useLayoutEffect has the very same behaviors as the useEffect hook. but it calls synchronously after all the DOM mutations are performed successfully. useLayoutEffect is used to read the layout from the DOM and synchronously re-render itself.
-The update required schedule inside the useLayoutEffect hook will be called synchronously before the browser has painted DOM.
+useLayoutEffect has the very same behaviors as the useEffect hook.
+But it calls synchronously after all the DOM mutations are performed successfully. useLayoutEffect is useful in reading the layout from the DOM and synchronously re-rendering itself.
+In the useLayoutEffect hook, updates are scheduled synchronously before the browser paints the DOM.

 syntax:-